encse/adventofcode/README.md

    You can use my framework, it's probably easiest to start with the https://github.com/encse/adventofcode-template repository.

    Like what you see?
-Consider [supporting](https://github.com/sponsors/encse).
+Consider [sponsoring](https://github.com/sponsors/encse) me.

    ## Dependencies
    - Based on `.NET 9` and `C# 13`.